esfoobar/pets-api/curriculum/docs.md

 ### 2.14 Search pets across stores
   - Implementing filters across stores
+  - Create a pets_href template to add filters
+  - Add the total count of results

 ### Section 3 - Using Swagger to Document your API